 We want to shape character and build bridges across divides.
 Through partnerships with schools, communities, and organizations, RAI is on a journey to deliver millions of books nationwide, and to our kids in diaspora, ensuring that every child has the opportunity to explore stories outside their immediate background.
 We believe that when children read about one another’s heroes, they grow into adults who respect one another’s humanity - creating a stronger, more united Nigeria.

-Prof Etannibi Alemika, Dr. Maisallau Musa (representing HRH Justice Sidi Bage I), Mr. David K Gende (Ag Perm Sec, Ministry of Education), Alhaji Idi Farouk (former DG, NOA), Dr Peter Igho (former DG, NLRC), Mrs Afolake Taiwo (Director, Education Services, Ministry of Defense), Professor Godwin Sogolo (Chairman, Governing Council, Federal Polytechnic, Nasarawa) at the RAI launch
+February, 2022.
+Abuja.
+Prof Etannibi Alemika, Dr. Maisallau Musa (representing HRH Justice Sidi Bage I), Mr. David K Gende (Ag Perm Sec, Ministry of Education), Alhaji Idi Farouk (former DG, NOA), Dr Peter Igho (former DG, NLRC), et al at the RAI launch

 DaysDays